 In the long term, greater broadband infrastructure development is needed to ensure New Mexico's rural communities are best positioned for growth.
-However, providing "hubs" of connectivity in rural and tribal communities, such as through the development of rural coworking spaces, can help to expand digital connectivity in the near term.
+However, providing "hubs" of connectivity in rural and tribal communities, such as through the development of rural co-working spaces, can help to expand digital connectivity in the near term.
 In Utah, a similar lack of rural broadband connectivity led the Office of Rural Development at the Utah Governor's Office of Economic Development to implement the Rural Co-Working and Innovation Center Grant Program.
 The Utah program focuses on the creation of facilities that provide rural individuals with the infrastructure and equipment necessary to participate in the online workforce in counties designated as "rural" by the state.
 In New Mexico, a similar program could be implemented in partnership with libraries across the state to improve library facilities and expand their programmatic offerings.
-The Grants County CO.STARTERS program is one example of an activity that could be expanded statewide and offered through these hubs to support rural entrepreneurs.
 The Grants County CO.STARTERS program is one example of an activity that could be expanded statewide and offered through these hubs to support rural entrepreneurs.